-Take a two days tour in Cozia National Park where you’ll find some of the most breathtaking mountains landscapes.
-Go for one-day hikes in Bucegi and Iezer Papusa Mountains, and don’t miss the off the beaten track Sureanu Mountains.
+Take a two days tour in Cozia National Park and discover surprising landscapes.
+Go on one-day hikes in Bucegi and Iezer Papusa Mountains, and don’t miss the off-the-beaten-track Sureanu Mountains.

-Explore the Wind Cave (47 km), the longest cave in the country, the Bear’s Cave, Meziad Cave and Scarisoara Cave where you’ll see the biggest underground glacier in Romania and the second largest in Europe.
+If you like caves you’re in the right place because in Apuseni you’ll find more than 400 caves, gorges, and karts formations.
+Among the most famous are the Wind Cave, the longest in the country, the Bear’s Cave, and Meziad Cave.
+In Scarisoara Cave, you can see the biggest underground glacier in Romania and the second largest in Europe.